cthlbrennan/Baby-Jay-Productions/README.md

 ## Introduction

 Baby Jay Productions is a website designed to promote the services of a professional audio production company of the same name run by Siobhan Brosnan, a professional in the radio broadcasting and podcasting industry based in Co.
 Kerry, Ireland.
 The objective of the website is to clearly communicate the breadth and depth of Siobhan's technical and creative services to brands, companies and individuals looking to set up their own podcasts.
-From reading the website, users of the website will understand and appreciate the value that Siobhan could bring to their business or creative venture, thereby providing Siobhan with new clients.
+From reading the website, users will understand and appreciate the value that Siobhan could bring to their business or creative venture, thereby providing Siobhan with new clients.
 The website presents information in a vibrant and professional manner that is reflective of Siobhan's approach to her work.

 ![Responsive designs](documentation/introduction/am-i-responsive-screenshot.png)

 ## UX

-The primary goal was to create a vibrant, professional website that would provide prospective clients with a thorough and concise of Siobhan's skills as a technical and creative consultant in the audio and podcasting industry.
+The primary goal was to create a vibrant, professional website that would provide prospective clients with a thorough and concise overview of Siobhan's skills as a technical and creative consultant in the audio and podcasting industry.

 ### Colour Scheme

-From the outset, I understood that I wanted some bright colours to reflect Siobhan's creativity - however, it was important that the colours would appear suitably muted so as to simultaneously get her professional across to the site user, who would be likely to be a prospective client.
+From the outset, I understood that I wanted some bright colours to reflect Siobhan's creativity.
+However, it was important that the colours would appear suitably muted so as to simultaneously get her professionalism across to the site user, who would be likely to be a prospective client.
 As such, using the coolors.co website, I initially selected a palette of five colours to be used alongside black (#000000) and white (#FFFFFF).

 ![Initial colour palette](documentation/ux/initial-colour-palette.png)

-However, after using the Colour Contrast Checker tool on audioeye.com, it was clear to me that the use of lilac (#B594B6) and thistle (#C8B8DB) would be unsuitable, as white (#FFFFFF) text upon these background colours would as background colours as white font would not meet the minimum score of 4.5 as per the Web Content Accessibility Guidelines (WCAG) 2.1.
+However, after using the Colour Contrast Checker tool on audioeye.com, it was clear to me that the use of lilac (#B594B6) and thistle (#C8B8DB) would be unsuitable, as white (#FFFFFF) text upon these background colours would not meet the minimum score of 4.5 as per the Web Content Accessibility Guidelines (WCAG) 2.1.

 ![#B594B6 Accessibility Score](documentation/ux/audioeye-1.png)